clyip08-lab/ecommerce-funnel-analysis/powerbi/README.md

 ### Why separate the TV signal?

-TV showed a large estimated opportunity gap, but the peer sample was below the reliability threshold.
+TV showed a large mathematical opportunity gap, but the peer sample was below the reliability threshold.

 Instead of mixing TV into the reliable Top 5 ranking, it was presented as a separate directional callout.